eliselarooy/cat-app/README.md

 - Clone this repository onto your machine.
 - Use `npm install` to install all dependencies from the package.json file.
 - Get a free API key from [The Cat API](https://thecatapi.com/) and add APIKEY=\<your API key\> to a .env file in the root folder.
 - Run `npm start` in the root folder.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## API